rishii100/Diabetes-Prediction-Model/README.md

 - **models:** Directory for storing trained machine learning models.
 - **scripts:** Directory containing project scripts and utilities.

-## Contributing

-If you'd like to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature`.
-3. Commit your changes: `git commit -m 'Add your feature'`.
-4. Push to the branch: `git push origin feature/your-feature`.
-5. Create a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Special thanks to contributors and open-source libraries that made this project possible.

-Feel free to customize and expand upon this template based on the specifics of your project!